edgio-docs/edgio-docs/src/pages/guides/app_security/rate_rules.md

 -   **Any request:** Indicates that all requests will count towards the rate limit.
 Once the specified rate limit is exceeded, it will be enforced without taking into consideration which client submitted the request.

     <Callout type="tip">

       This mode is not recommended when there are malicious clients that are spoofing legitimate traffic.
 This type of configuration may potentially lead to a situation where spoofed traffic is honored while legitimate traffic is rate limited.

     </Callout>

 -   **IP address:** Indicates that the requests from each unique client, as determined by its IP address, will be tracked.
 The specified rate limit will only be enforced on the clients that exceed it.
--   **Ip address and user agent:** Indicates that the requests from each unique client, as determined by each unique combination of IP address and user agent (e.g., web browser), will be tracked.
+-   **IP address and user agent:** Indicates that the requests from each unique client, as determined by each unique combination of IP address and user agent (e.g., web browser), will be tracked.
 The specified rate limit will only be enforced on the clients that exceed it.

     <Callout type="info">

       All requests from a specific IP address that contain a blank or missing `User-Agent` header will be treated as a single client.

     </Callout>

 ### Rate Limit {/*rate-limit*/}